Robert-K/ShaderEditor-examples/README.md

 1. Download [Shader Editor](https://play.google.com/store/apps/details?id=de.markusfisch.android.shadereditor&hl=en) and place the .glsl files in Download/ShaderEditor.
 In the app, navigate to Settings, scroll all the way down and choose "Import shaders".
 2. Be a shader wizard, copy the shader into an environment of your choice and supply similar uniform values to the shader.

-Be aware that some shaders require specific sampler2D textures.
-There are currently none included in this repo.
-If you run into errors, try adding some random images.
+Be aware that some shaders require specific input [textures](Textures).
+Simply download them to your mobile device and import them into Shader Editor.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.